dschnare/binderjs/Reference.md

         		(applies to each item in an Array if the current level is an Array)] filter(model, json): A filter function called with the value just before returning from fromJSON().
         		This is typically used to format primitive values or add custom functions/properties to a model before returning.

-If filtering a primitive value then model and json will be equal.
-        		If the level this filter is specified at is an Array then the filter will be called for each item in the array.
+        		Where model is the current model representation of the object being processed.
+Model may be an object with several properties defined, some might be binderjs properties.
+The json argument is the JSON/POJO represnetation of the object being processed.
+If the object being processed is a native type then mdoel and json will be equal.

+        		The return value of the filter function is the new model representation of the object being processed.
+If you just want to modifiy several properties then return the model argument, otherwise you can return an entirely new object.
         properties: {
             property: {
                 create(model, owner): A function that returns an object that will be used to create a binder property via binder.makeProperty().
+If the object returned is a POJO object then it will be used as the options for the call to makeProperty().
+This function will be called when attaching properties for native values or arrays to a model.
+This will not be called if the object being processed is a JSON/POJO object, instead the property will just be the object.

-Model is equal to the value returned from calling fromJSON() recursively and owner is the owning model to wich the property will be attached.
+                		Where model is equal to the value returned from calling fromJSON() recursively and owner is the owning model to wich the property will be attached.

-                		This is typically used to specify a custom getter/setter for a binderjs property or a filter for a nested model/object that adds custom functions.
+                		This method can be used to create a setter for a property or to spefify an 'equals' and 'changed' operators for a property.

                 // All other properties are supported: include, exclude, copy, filter, properties.
             }
         }
+	}

+Example:

+	var obj, model;

+	obj = {
+		firstName: 'Darren',
+		lastName: 'Schnare',
+		skills: ['javascript', 'html', 'css', 'ruby'],
+		team: [{
+			firstName: 'Alex',
+			lastName: 'Grendo'
+		}, {
+			firstName: 'Sam',
+			lastName: 'Hilto'
+		}, {
+			firstName: 'James',
+			lastName: 'Wazzabi'
+		}]
+	}

+	model = BINDER.fromJSON(obj);

+The result is:

+	{
+		firstName: BINDER.makeProperty('Darren')
+		lastName: BINDER.makeProperty('Schnare'),
+		skills: BINDER.makePrpoperty(['javascript', 'html', 'css', 'ruby']),
+		team: BINDER.makeProperty([{
+			firstName: BINDER.makeProperty('Alex'),
+			lastName: BINDER.makeProperty('Grendo')
+		}, {
+			firstName: BINDER.makeProperty('Sam'),
+			lastName: BINDER.makeProperty('Hilto')
+		}, {
+			firstName: BINDER.makeProperty('James'),
+			lastName: BINDER.makeProperty('Wazzabi')
+		}])
+	}

+Using the same POJO we can change how the model object will be generated:

+	BINDER.fromJSON(o, {
+		filter: function (model, json) {
+			model.fullName = binder.makeProperty(function () {
+				return model.firstName + ' ' + model.lastName;
+			});

+			return model;
+		},
+		properties: {
+			skills: function (model, json) {
+				return json.charAt(0).toUpperCase() + json.substring(1);
+			},
+			team: {
+				exclude: ['firstName', 'lastName'],
+				filter: function (model, json) {
+					model.name = binder.makeProperty(json.firstName + ' ' + json.lastName);
+					return model;
+				}
+			}
+		}
+	});

+The result will be:

+	{
+		firstName: BINDER.makeProperty('Darren')
+		lastName: BINDER.makeProperty('Schnare'),
+		fullName: BINDER.makeProperty(function () {
+			return model.firstName + ' ' + model.lastName;
+		}),
+		skills: BINDER.makePrpoperty(['Javascript', 'Html', 'Css', 'Ruby']),
+		team: BINDER.makeProperty([{
+			name: BINDER.makeProperty('Alex Grendo')
+		}, {
+			name: BINDER.makeProperty('Sam Hilto')
+		}, {
+			name: BINDER.makeProperty('James Wazzabi')
+		}])
 	}

 ---